sarthak-l/Portfolio-Analysis/README.md

 This project involves analyzing a portfolio containing stock prices for Amazon (AMZN), Domino's Pizza (DPZ), Bitcoin (BTC), and Netflix (NFLX) using SQL and Tableau.
 The analysis includes time series, volatility, and growth anlaysis.

 ## Data
-The dataset `portfolio_data.csv` includes daily prices of AMZN, DPZ, BTC, and NFLX, along with the date for each entry.
+The dataset `portfolio_data.xlsx` includes daily prices of AMZN, DPZ, BTC, and NFLX, along with the date for each entry.

 ## Analysis Performed
 1. **Time Series Analysis**: Average price of each asset per year.